Alex Rodriguez's Strip Club Knowledge Made it Into Hustlers

 Alex Rodriguez proved to be a huge asset when it came to Jennifer Lopez's latest movie, Hustlers.

-Starring some of Hollywood's biggest stars, like J.Lo, Constance Wu, Lili Reinhart, Keke Palmer, Julia Stiles and Cardi B, the strip club drama centers on a group of... well, strippers, that are up to no good.
+Starring some of Hollywood's biggest stars, like J.Lo, Constance Wu, Lili Reinhart, Keke Palmer, Julia Stiles and Cardi B, the strip club drama centers around a group of... well, strippers, that are just up to no good.

-While doing press ahead of the film's release, the "Medicine" singer told E!
+Doing press ahead of the film's release, Lopez told E!
 News just how helpful her fiancé was in making the movie feel as authentic as possible.
 "When [he asked], 'What's your next movie about?' and I was telling him, he was like, 'Oh, I know a lot about strip clubs.
 I can help you,'" the 50-year-old actress and singer said.

-"He actually did start telling me, because, you know, sports players, a lot of them, spend a lot of time in strip clubs," she explained with Palmer getting a kick out of her comment.
+"He actually did start telling me, because, you know, sports players, a lot of them, spend a lot of time in strip clubs," she explained, with Palmer getting a kick out of her comment.
 "He told me how it all works, like how the guys come in the back door."

-She added, "All that stuff in the movie with the back door and stuff, was information that I gave them, so that was amazing."
+In fact, the retired MLB star's knowledge about strip clubs made it into Hustlers.
+Jennifer added, "All that stuff in the movie with the back door and stuff was information that I gave them, so that was amazing."

 Jon Kopaloff/FilmMagic